markCwatson/mgrok/docs/control.md

 - **Work Connection**: A multiplexed stream used to tunnel actual TCP/UDP traffic
 - **Control Connection**: The dedicated stream used to exchange control messages

+## Stream Types

+The tunnel uses two main types of streams over a single multiplexed connection:

+1. **Control Stream**: A dedicated stream that handles registration, heartbeats, and administrative messages.
+This stream is opened first and stays open for the duration of the session.

+2. **Data Streams**: On-demand streams created to handle actual traffic forwarding.
+Each proxied connection gets its own data stream, allowing multiple concurrent connections to share the same TCP connection.

 ## Message Format

 The protocol uses binary messages with the following format: